vanetix/grunt-templates-hogan/readme.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].

 ## Release History
+#### 0.0.2 - No longer have to initialize a new Hogan.Template for every template you want to use.
 #### 0.0.1 - Initial release

 ## License